briandk/transdown/README.md

 </tbody>
 </table>

-# How can I install Transdown on my system? [installation-instructions]
+# How can I install Transdown on my system?

 Right now Transdown is ***Mac-Only***.[^a] If you have a Mac and want to give it a try, read on.